Run Larapinta course description

 - Wide valleys with steep rocky mountain ridges and summits all around…

 The Run Larapinta Stage Race includes stages of two different lengths so runners can select the set of stages that matches their running ability and objectives.
-Whilst Run Larapinta is primarily designed for runners to complete all 4 stages of a given event, runners may also enter individual stages which is ideal for friends, partners, husbands and wives of runners who may not want to do it all, or for locals who still need to work.
+Whilst Run Larapinta is primarily designed for runners to complete all 4 stages of a given event, runners may also enter individual stages.

 - Stage 1: 19.5km around Alice Springs to the Old Telegraph Station.